Capture of Malacca (1511): Administration and diplomacy

-New currency was minted with the support of Nina Chatu and a parade through the city streets was organized, in which the new coins were thrown from silver bowls to the populace from atop eleven elephants.
+New currency was minted and a parade through the city streets was organized, in which the new coins were thrown from silver bowls to the populace from atop elephants.
 Two heralds proclaimed the new laws, one in Portuguese and another in Malay, followed by the Portuguese troops marching behind, playing trumpets and drums, "to great astonishment of the locals", as Correia puts it.

-Diplomatic missions were dispatched to Pegu and Ayutthaya to secure allies and new suppliers of vital foodstuffs such as rice, to replace the Javanese, who were hostile to the Portuguese.
+Diplomatic missions were dispatched to Pegu and Ayutthaya to secure allies and new suppliers of vital foodstuffs such as rice, to replace the Javanese who were hostile to the Portuguese.
 Albuquerque had already sent an envoy, Duarte Fernandes, to Ayutthaya in July, while the assault on the city was still ongoing, and an exchange of diplomats secured the firm support of the King of Ayutthaya, who despised Mahmud Shah.
 The Kingdom of Pegu also confirmed its support for the Portuguese and in 1513 junks arrived from the Pegu to trade in Malacca.
+The king of Campar had married Sultan Mahmud's daughter, but he rebuffed his father-in-law and allied with Albuquerque instead.
+The king of Java also allied with Albuquerque and desired to offer him men and supplies, and all other things that might be necessary for the future war in Malacca.

-While he remained in the city, Albuquerque received envoys and ambassadors from many kingdoms of Maritime Southeast Asia (including Sultan Mahmud's son-in-law, the Sultan of Pahang), with gifts dedicated to the King of Portugal.
+While he remained in the city, Albuquerque received envoys and ambassadors from many kingdoms of Maritime Southeast Asia, bearing gifts to the King of Portugal.
+He gathered everything he could regarding the history, geography and ethnology of the region and took note of every piece of information he could collect, which was probably facilitated by the great number of ambassadors that kept arriving from the various of rulers and kinglets of the archipelago to pay homage.

+"A Famosa" proper, the name of the fortress' unusually tall keep.
+It bore a sculpted bust of Albuquerque on the façade.

 The Portuguese recovered a large chart from a Javanese maritime pilot, which according to Albuquerque displayed: